 - The second point John expressed was starting is like being a boxer; if you stand flat-footed you will get hit.
 You need to duck, weave, and change speed – it makes you harder to catch.
 One area John expressed is you need to duck move and mostly watch and look around for the openings or attacks.

 We have seen it so many times in the starting area if you sit and luff your boat you will be a sitting duck and a target for others.

-In the last 15 seconds in most sailboat starts it’s key to be getting to maximum speed so when the gun goes you are at max speed.
+In the last 15 seconds in most sailboat starts it’s key to be getting to maximum speed.
+When the gun goes you need to be at max speed.

 Reproduced with kind permission of RBYC Melbourne, Australia and Head Coach Adrian Finglas